Roberto Lordi: Resistance During World War II

-After an informer denounced them, on 17 January 1944 the Nazi SS broke into the homes of Lordi and Martelli Castaldi without finding them, for they were not in Rome: Count Ernesto Stacchini was arrested in their stead.
-The following day Lordi and Martelli Castaldi voluntarily appeared before the German Embassy, asking for the release of Ernesto Stacchini.
+After an informer denounced them, on 17 January 1944 the Nazi SS broke into the homes of Lordi and Martelli Castaldi without finding them, for they were not in Rome: Stacchini was arrested in their stead.
+The following day Lordi and Martelli Castaldi voluntarily appeared before the German Embassy, asking for the release of Stacchini.
 They were both arrested and locked up in the Via Tasso prison.
 During the 67 days in Cell no. 4 of the dreaded prison in Via Tasso, Lordi was well aware of the torture always awaiting him, and so he feigned illness, in order to request a visit from his personal doctor, a cardiologist.
-Professor Giovanni Borromeo,[1] was a member of the Resistance, and one of Lordi’s clandestine radios was hidden in the cellars of the Fatebenefratelli Hospital, where Borromeo worked.
-Lordi’s fear was that he would give in to the Nazi tortures, and so he asked Borromeo to learn by heart a list of names of others involved in the partisan struggle.
-He wanted them to be warned and get to safety, if perchance they were unaware of his arrest and the risks they ran.
-[2] There is no evidence of Borromeo's visit to Lordi nor of Lordi's relation to the Fatebenefratelli.
+Professor Giovanni Borromeo was a member of the Resistance, and one of Lordi’s clandestine radios was hidden in the cellars of the Fatebenefratelli Hospital, where Borromeo worked.
+Lordi’s fear was that he would give in to the Nazi tortures, so he asked Borromeo to learn by heart a list of names of others involved in the partisan struggle.
+He wanted them to be warned and get to safety if perchance they were unaware of his arrest and the risks they ran.
+There is no evidence of Borromeo's visit to Lordi nor of Lordi's relation to the Fatebenefratelli.
 It seems unlikely that the Germans and the Fascist police would let a doctor witness what was happening inside the jail of Via Tasso.

-67 days of captivity and torture, on 24 March 1944, General Roberto Lordi and General Sabato Martelli Castaldi were slaughtered at the Ardeatine Caves outside Rome.
+After 67 days of captivity and torture, on 24 March 1944 Lordi and Martelli Castaldi were among those slaughtered at the Ardeatine Caves outside Rome.
 Herbert Kappler, the German Officer who perpetrated the massacre, stated during the trial against him in 1948 that both died shouting “Viva l’Italia” (“Long live Italy!”).